lauralwd/azolla_phd_thesis/source/16_chapter_6_symbiosis-reproduction.md

 FR-dependent flowering is mediated by PHYB and D, eventually leading to SOC1 expression in the meristem [@Halliday1994; @Aukerman1997; @Lazaro2015].
 FT mutant Arabidopsis flowered earlier under incandescent light [@Martinez-Zapater1990] or in FR compared to in TL (Schluepmann et al., unpublished) suggesting that FT is not involved.
 Signaling was also reported via PHYB-regulated PIF4 protein complexes that bind the promoters of miR156/172 directly with interference from PHYA-regulated TF [@Sanchez-Retuerta2018; @Sun2018; @Xie2020].
-In the present study, the highly induced MIKCC turned out to be a paralogue of AtSOC1, and miR156/172 steady states were unaltered by the FR-induced transition to IS in _A. filiculoides_ (Figure 7B; Supplementary Table S6) suggesting that signal transduction leading to IS/IF control in fern and seed plant sporophytes are not conserved.
+In the present study, the highly induced MIKCC turned out to be a paralogue of AtSOC1, and miR156/172 steady states were unaltered by the FR-induced transition to IS in _A. filiculoides_ (+@fig:fig6_7\-B; Supplementary Table S6) suggesting that signal transduction leading to IS/IF control in fern and seed plant sporophytes are not conserved.

 FR-induced sexual reproduction in the liverwort gametophytes of _Marchantia polymorpha_ [@Chiyoda2008; @Kubota2014; @Yamaoka2018; @Tsuzuki2019].
 The mechanism in these liverworts involved the MpmiR529c/MpSPL module, which was necessary for the development of reproductive branches.